rundeck/docs/docs/manual/execution-lifecycle/roi-metrics.md

 ![ROI Metrics New Log Entry](~@assets/img/roi-metrics-log-listing.png)

-Choosing that will show a friendly table view of the ROI Metrics.
+Selecting that tab will show a table view of the ROI Metrics.
 In the example shown we can see the value provided along with the following metrics included by default:

 ![ROI Metrics Output](~@assets/img/roi-metrics-output.png)